jad3tx/SkyGuard/docs/JETSON_INSTALLATION.md

 2. Verify your PyTorch installation with CUDA support
 3. Check Jetson system logs: `dmesg | tail -50`
 4. Verify camera permissions and device access
+5. Ensure services are running as the correct user (not root)

 ---